wcj365/py_data_workshop/README.md

 1. **Import and export data** using pandas from CSV files, and save results to multiple formats (CSV, Excel, JSON).
 2. **Inspect datasets** systematically — understanding shape, data types, distributions, and unique values — to quickly orient themselves to any new dataset.
-3. **Assess data quality** by identifying missing values, duplicates, outliers, and inconsistencies using pandas diagnostics.
+3. **Assess data quality** by identifying missing values, duplicates, outliers, and inconsistencies.
 4. **Clean real-world data** by handling nulls, correcting data types, standardizing string fields, and removing or imputing problematic records.
-5. **Transform data** through subsetting (filtering rows and selecting columns), feature engineering, and renaming/reorganizing structures.
+5. **Transform data** through subsetting (filtering rows and selecting columns) and renaming existing columns, createing derived variables.
 6. **Reshape data** between wide and long (tidy) formats using `melt`, `pivot`, and `pivot_table` to support different analytical needs.
-7. **Aggregate and summarize data** using `groupby`, multi-level aggregations, and ranking operations to extract meaningful insights.
+7. **Aggregate and summarize data** using `groupby` to aggregate and aggregate functions to summarize data within each group.
-8. **Create interactive visualizations** with Plotly Express — including line charts, bar charts, scatter plots, choropleth maps, and faceted views — to communicate findings clearly.
+8. **Create interactive visualizations** with Plotly Express to create interactive data visualizations to explore data and communicate findings.

 ---

 ## Dataset: World Development Indicators

+We will use this one dataset through out.

 **File:** `World_Dev_Indicators.csv`